zoroman1313/construction-management-app/AUTHENTICATION_FLOW.md

-# Authentication Flow - سیستم احراز هویت
+# Authentication Flow

-## Overview - خلاصه
+## Overview

-این سند توضیح می‌دهد که سیستم احراز هویت «ساده و بدون پلاگین» چگونه در اپلیکیشن مدیریت ساختمان کار می‌کند.
+This document explains how the “simple, no-plugin” authentication system works in the Construction Management app.

-## User Flow - جریان کاربری
+## User Flow

-### 1. Initial State - حالت اولیه
+### 1. Initial State
-- کاربر صفحه اصلی را با سه گزینه مشاهده می‌کند
+- User sees the main page with three options
-- دکمه ورود در هدر نمایش داده می‌شود
+- Sign-in button is shown in the header

-### 2. انتخاب بخش
+### 2. Section selection
-- 👥 کاربران (Users)
+- 👥 Users
-- 🏗️ پیمانکاران (Contractors)
+- 🏗️ Contractors
-- 🤝 ارایه‌دهندگان (Providers)
+- 🤝 Providers

-### 3. بررسی احراز هویت
+### 3. Authentication check
-- اگر کاربر وارد نشده باشد → به `pages/login.html` با پارامتر مقصد هدایت می‌شود (مثل `?destination=users`)
+- If the user is not signed in → redirect to `pages/login.html` with destination param (e.g., `?destination=users`)
-- اگر قبلاً وارد شده باشد → مستقیماً به صفحه مقصد هدایت می‌شود
+- If already signed in → go directly to the destination page

-### 4. بعد از ورود
+### 4. After sign-in
-- نام و آواتار کاربر در هدر نمایش داده می‌شود
+- User name and avatar are shown in the header
-- دکمه ورود با پروفایل کاربر جایگزین می‌شود
+- Sign-in button is replaced with user profile
-- دکمه خروج فعال می‌شود
+- Logout button is enabled

-## Technical Implementation - پیاده‌سازی فنی
+## Technical Implementation

-- کلاس `SimpleAuth` در `js/auth.js`
+- `SimpleAuth` class in `js/auth.js`
-- ذخیره کاربر در `localStorage` با کلید `currentUser`
+- Store current user in `localStorage` key `currentUser`
-- لیست کاربران در `localStorage` با کلید `users`
+- Users list in `localStorage` key `users`
-- API ساده در سطح سراسری: `window.simpleAuth`
+- Simple global API: `window.simpleAuth`
   - `login(email, password)`
   - `register(name, email, phone, password, extra)`
-  - `googleSignIn()` (شبیه‌سازی)
+  - `googleSignIn()` (simulated if GIS not configured)
-  - `isLoggedIn()` و `getCurrentUser()`
+  - `isLoggedIn()` and `getCurrentUser()`
   - `logout()`

-## Error Handling - مدیریت خطا
+## Error Handling

-- پیام‌های فارسی برای خطاهای لاگین/ثبت‌نام
+- Clear error messages for login/register
-- تایید حداقل طول رمز عبور
+- Enforce minimum password length
-- بررسی تکراری نبودن ایمیل در زمان ثبت‌نام
+- Check duplicate email on register
-- اعلان‌های سبک (Toast) و خودکار حذف‌شونده
+- Lightweight auto-dismissing toasts

-## Mobile - پاسخگویی موبایل
+## Mobile

-- فرم‌ها و دکمه‌ها برای لمس بهینه شده‌اند
+- Forms and buttons optimized for touch
-- صفحات داخلی نیز از همان الگوی هدر/پروفایل پیروی می‌کنند
+- Internal pages follow the same header/profile pattern

-## Security Notes - نکات امنیتی
+## Security Notes

-- این نسخه صرفاً نمونه بدون سرور است (دمو)
+- Demo-only, no backend in this version
-- برای نسخه تولیدی باید سمت‌سرور و هش رمز عبور اضافه شود
+- For production, add server-side and password hashing

-## Troubleshooting - عیب‌یابی
+## Troubleshooting

-- ورود کار نمی‌کند: ایمیل/رمز را بررسی کنید یا کاربر جدید ثبت‌نام کنید
+- Sign-in not working: check email/password or register a new user
-- پس از ورود هدایت نمی‌شود: `localStorage` را پاک کنید و دوباره تلاش کنید
+- Not redirected after sign-in: clear `localStorage` and try again
-- پروفایل نمایش داده نمی‌شود: کنسول مرورگر را برای خطاهای جاوااسکریپت بررسی کنید
+- Profile not shown: check browser console for JavaScript errors

 ---

-آخرین به‌روزرسانی: 2025-08
+Last updated: 2025-08